 The first hole of a golf course is rarely memorable, but it never fails to arouse emotion

-And what a place it is.
-Can you think of a patch of ground—on the golf course or anywhere else—that consistently boils up such a complex cauldron of emotions?
+Can you think of a patch of ground—on the golf course or anywhere else—that consistently boils up such a complex cauldron of emotions as does the first tee?
 Hope and trepidation, determination and doubt, impatience and paranoia, excitement and tension.
 For many of us, it’s a case of dueling desires: We can’t wait to hit that first tee shot and we can’t wait to get it over with.
 As an aside, I’ve always wondered why The First Tee, a program dedicated to making the game inviting to kids, would name itself after the single most intimidating place on the course.

 Endlessly fascinating, the first tee is, to paraphrase Forrest Gump, like a box of chocolates—you never know what you’re gonna get.
 We bound to the blocks brimming with optimism yet ever-mindful that the carnival could end in seconds when the curtain rises on a four-hour drama fraught with agony as well as joy.